ambroiseRabier/SquadTS/README.md

   plugins folder.
 - Some features still need testing, like using a local Squad server or using SFTP.
 - Likely some missing feature I haven't paid attention to.
 If there is anything you use and you think may be useful for others too, feel free to make a feature request.
-- No websocket API plugin yet (if this interest you, please open a feature request)
+- No websocket API plugin yet (if this interests you, please open a feature request)
-- No database connector (if this interest you, please open a feature request)
+- No database connector (if this interests you, please open a feature request)

 ## Statement on accuracy